GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 ./run_all_full.sh
 ```

 To obtain a graphical report, run ``plotting_full.py`` after successfully parsing all the files with all the tools in both **our version and the original version**.
+The results of the original version should be stored in the ``original_results'' folder.
 An example of the graphical report:

 ![image](./plots/comparison_full.png?raw=true)